John Leguizamo: 2000–2009

 In 2000, Leguizamo portrayed both Genies in Arabian Nights, a TV mini-series adaptation of the epic One Thousand and One Nights.
 In 2001, RCA/BMG Records released John Leguizamo LIVE, a CD compilation of Leguizamo's stage routines.
-Among the bits are a primer Leguizamo gives on the history and culture of Latinos in America, which with the dubious tale of the mating of an Inca princess with a Spanish conquistador, thus creating the original dysfunctional Latin family, each member of which is voiced by Leguizamo.
+Among the bits is a primer Leguizamo gives on the history and culture of Latinos in America, which includes the dubious tale of the mating of an Inca princess with a Spanish conquistador, thus creating the original dysfunctional Latin family, each member of which is voiced by Leguizamo.
 The CD also includes a musical intermission, with two salsa/hip-hop tunes, "The Night Before Christmas" and "Gotta Get Some", and footage from Leguizamo's tours and two interactive games, "Spanish Fly Pick-Up Line".

-To promote the 2001 movie Moulin Rouge!, he appeared on a celebrity edition of the US version of Who Wants to Be a Millionaire? with Kelly Ripa, Kevin Sorbo, Alfre Woodard, Martin Short and Chevy Chase.
-Appearing as the first celebrity to sit in the hot seat, he eventually tried for $125,000, but got the answer wrong.
+To promote the 2001 film Moulin Rouge!, he appeared on a celebrity edition of the American version of Who Wants to Be a Millionaire? with Kelly Ripa, Kevin Sorbo, Alfre Woodard, Martin Short and Chevy Chase.
+Appearing as the first celebrity to sit in the hot seat, he eventually tried for $125,000 but got the answer wrong.
 In 2002, he starred in the movie Empire.
-That same year he wrote and performed in Sexaholix...
+That same year, he wrote and performed in Sexaholix...
 A Love Story, which explained his love life and how he started his own family.
 Later in 2002, on the syndicated version, a question about the movie featured his character, and Meredith Vieira mentioned that Leguizamo had played Lautrec and had been on the show.
 In 2002, he voiced Sid the Sloth for the film Ice Age, reprising the role for the sequels Ice Age: The Meltdown, Ice Age: Dawn of the Dinosaurs, Ice Age: Continental Drift and Ice Age: Collision Course.
 The game versions of the films also used his voice.
 In 2003, he voice-acted Globox from Rayman 3: Hoodlum Havoc.
 Leguizamo portrayed Paul in the Brad Anderson thriller film Vanishing on 7th Street.